brantr/lux-website/docs/source/using_lux.rst

 Substitute the name of the queue you wish to use for :file:`[queue name]`.
 This will submit a slurm batch script file :file:`[script name]` to the specified queue.

-.. _slurm_example:
+.. _slurm_openmpi_example:

-Example Batch Script
+Example Batch Script for OpenMPI
 --------------------

 We provide below an example slurm batch script, which executes an mpi job with 80 mpi processes distributed across 2 nodes, with 40 mpi processes per node (e.g., one per core)::